zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/new-filter-cond.png " ")

 21. You will now add your **filter condition** for **FILTER_2**:
-  - In the Create Filter Condition panel, enter **COU** in the Incoming attributes search field
+  - In the Create Filter Condition panel, enter `COU` in the Incoming attributes search field.
-  - Double-click **COUNTRY_CODE** to add it to the Filter condition editor
+  - Double-click **COUNTRY_CODE** to add it to the Filter condition editor.
   - Enter `='US'`, so your condition looks like the following: `FILTER_2.CUSTOMERS_JSON.COUNTRY_CODE='US'`
   - Click **Create**.